Agapanthus Care Guide: Planting, Flowering and Dividing

 - Planting in pots

-When to plant agapanthus bulbs
+When should you plant agapanthus bulbs?

 If you’re planting agapanthus bulbs or rhizomes, do so in the spring, from the end of March through April.
 Pop them 5cm deep into the soil with the pointy end upwards.
-You can also puy potted agapanthus plants already in bloom to plant straight in the ground.
+You can also buy potted agapanthus plants already in bloom to plant straight in the ground.

 Agapanthus works well in borders and containers, and they love the sun!
 A little shade will be fine, but the more sun, the more flowers.
 Agapanthus can cope well with winds and salt spray, making them suitable for coastal locations.